k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 ### Source Environment

 Select one TDM environment from the drop-down list.
 The drop-down list displays the list of available source environments for the user.
 Only environments that contain [systems with the select task's BE](11_environment_products_tab.md) are displayed.
 If the source environment is defined as containing sensitive data in the [Environment window](08_environment_window_general_information.md#mask-sensitive-data), the TDM task window displays a message stating that the sensitive data is masked.

+The Source Environment field has a lock icon.
+The task creator can unlock it to allow the task runner to select or override the source environment at execution.
+The source environment can be left empty if its lock icon is open.

 ### Policy for Fetching Data